February Revolution: Long-term effects

 During the April Crisis (1917) Ivan Ilyin agreed with the Kadet Minister of Foreign Affairs Pavel Milyukov who staunchly opposed Petrograd Soviet demands for peace at any cost.
 Vladimir Lenin, exiled in neutral Switzerland, arrived in Petrograd from Zürich on 3 April O.S (16 April N.S).
 He immediately began to undermine the provisional government, issuing his April Theses the next month.
 These theses were in favor of "Revolutionary defeatism", which argues that the real enemy is those who send the proletariat into war, as opposed to the "imperialist war" (whose "link to Capital" must be demonstrated to the masses) and the "social-chauvinists" (such as Georgi Plekhanov, the grandfather of Russian socialism), who supported the war.
 The theses were read by Lenin to a meeting of only Bolsheviks and again to a meeting of Bolsheviks and Mensheviks, both being extreme leftist parties, and was also published.
 He believed that the most effective way to overthrow the government was to be a minority party and to give no support to the Provisional Government.
-Lenin also tried to take control of the Bolshevik movement and attempted to win proletariat support by the use of slogans such as "Peace, bread and land", "End the war without annexations or indemnities", "All power to the Soviet" and "All land to those who work it".
+Lenin also tried to take control of the Bolshevik movement and attempted to win proletariat support by the use of slogans such as "Peace, bread and land", "End the war without annexations or indemnities", "All power to the Soviets" and "All land to those who work it".

 Initially, Lenin and his ideas did not have widespread support, even among Bolsheviks.
 In what became known as the July Days, approximately half a million soldiers, sailors, and workers, some of them armed, came out onto the streets of Petrograd in protest.
 The protesters seized automobiles, fought with people of authority, and often fired their guns into the air.
 The crowd was so uncontrollable that the Soviet leadership sent the Socialist Revolutionary Victor Chernov, a widely liked politician, to the streets to calm the crowd.
 The demonstrators, lacking leadership, disbanded and the government survived.
 Leaders of the Soviet placed the blame of the July Days on the Bolsheviks, as did the Provisional Government who issued arrest warrants for prominent Bolsheviks.
 Historians debated from early on whether this was a planned Bolshevik attempt to seize power or a strategy to plan a future coup.
 Lenin fled to Finland and other members of the Bolshevik party were arrested.
 Lvov was replaced by the Socialist Revolutionary minister Alexander Kerensky as head of the Provisional Government.